LukePappa/Ourism/text.md

-Being transcends, grounds, and is everything.
-To be one with being consciously is true fulfillment.
+The essence of existence is the Divine.
+Asceticism, contemplative prayer, disciplined work, and emotional regulation are the means by which one may attune to it.
+Union with the Divine constitutes true fulfillment.